zabbix/zabbix/templates/app/opnsense_snmp/README.md

 begemotSnmpdModulePath."pf"     = "/usr/lib/snmp_pf.so"
 3. Start bsnmpd daemon with the following command:
 /etc/rc.d/bsnmpd start
-4. Setup firewall rule to get access from Zabbix proxy or Zabbix server by SNMP (https://docs.opnsense.org/manual/firewall.html).
+4. Setup a firewall rule to get access from Zabbix proxy or Zabbix server by SNMP (https://docs.opnsense.org/manual/firewall.html).
-5. Link template to the host.
+5. Link the template to a host.

 ## Zabbix configuration